 /install.php?install[controller]=layout&install[context]=backend&install[action]=executeSilentConfigurationUpdate&_=1524415847672 add this one line to the JsonResponse.
 Backend response "Something went wrong.
 Please use Check for broken extensions to see if a loaded extension breaks this part of the install tool and unload it." in the view.

-#6 Updated by Riccardo De Contardi over 1 year ago
+#6 Updated by Riccardo De Contardi almost 2 years ago

 I am actually able to reproduce it, with the latest master.
 My procedure: